 The changes will go into effect with the upcoming 2018-2019 itineraries.
 With the exception of Quantum of the Seas, all ships and ship classes are affected equally.

 Royal Caribbean News

-- Our list of 10 free activities on Harmony of the Seas.
+- Royal Caribbean released a video of the escape room experience on Harmony of the Seas.